-- (1) T1-weighted Magnetic Resonance (MR) images: using both gray matter and white matter probability maps (for classification). - (2) 18-fluorodeoxyglucose Positron Emission Tomography (FDG-PET) images (for classification). - (3) Cognitive and neuropsychological biomarker data (only used to demonstrate that the classification confidence is correlated with known relevant biomarkers, and is not used in classification.)
+- 1. T1-weighted Magnetic Resonance(MR) images: using both gray matter and white matter probability maps (for classification). - 2.
+18fluorodeoxyglucose-Positron Emission Tomography (FDG-PET) images (for classification). - 3.
+Cognitive and neuropsychological biomarker data (only used to demonstrate that the classification confidence is correlated with known relevant biomarkers, and is not used in classification.)

 Our experimental evaluations utilized a portion of the ADNI database.
-T1-weighted MPRAGE image data for 183 ADNI participants (112 males, 71 females) were available having gradwarp correction for spatial distortion due to gradient nonlinearity, B_0 correction for B_0 inhomogeneity, and non-parametric non-uniform intensity normalization.
-These image data were downloaded by June 2008.
-Of these subjects, 149 individuals (88 males, 61 females) also had FDG-PET scans available.

-Of the 183 subjects in the MR population, neuropsychological test scores were available for 182 subjects, and semi-automatically derived brain region volumes from the Anders Dale Lab at UCSD were available for 126 subjects.
+The subjects included 183 individuals (112 males, 71 females) in the T1-weighted MR image set, and 149 individuals (88 males, 61 females) in the FDG-PET image set, and some subjects were common to both populations.
+Of the 183 individuals in the MR population, neuropsychological test scores were available for 182 subjects, and semi-automatically derived brain region volumes from the Anders Dale lab at UCSD were available for 126 subjects.
 We will refer to this as UCSD.
 Similarly derived hippocampus volumes from Colin Studholme at UCSF were also available for 135 subjects.
 We will refer to this as UCSF.
 A summary of demographic and neuropsychological data are presented in Table 1.